 1) Categories: Set One Accurate Primary Category

-GBP categories are Google's first signal for understanding your business type.
-Setting one accurate primary category is the most important step.
+Choose the most specific eligible primary category that matches the business, then add only relevant secondary categories.
+Check Google's current category guidance before publishing.
 For example, if you're a Korean restaurant, set "Korean Restaurant" as the primary category with "Restaurant" and "Asian Restaurant" as additional categories.
-Adding too many categories can actually confuse Google's assessment.
+Adding too many categories can confuse Google's assessment.

 - Primary category: One most specific business type (e.g., Korean BBQ Restaurant)